 Who has acupuncture?

-Many people use acupuncture to help with specific symptoms like tiredness, constipation, painful periods, headache and backache, or with a wide variety of health conditions such as asthma, shingles, tennis elbow, fibromyalgia and arthritis.
+Many people use acupuncture to help with specific symptoms like pain, tiredness, constipation, hot flushes, headache and backache, or with a wide variety of health conditions such as asthma, IBS, fibromyalgia and arthritis.
 Others choose acupuncture as a preventive measure to strengthen their constitution, help with emotional issues, or because they just feel generally unwell.
 Acupuncture is considered suitable for all ages including babies, children and the elderly.
-It can be very effective when combined with conventional medicine.
+It can be very effective as a stand-alone treatment, also when combined with conventional medicine, or physical therapies like physiotherapy and osteopathy.

 How can acupuncture help me?